Data Depositor Guide

 There are seven steps involved in publishing your dataset on Constellation:

-1. Obtain a Globus ID
+- Obtain a Globus identity

 Staff members of Oak Ridge National Laboratory should also follow relevant SBMS procedures to Review and Release Scientific and Technical Information.
 A submission workflow for datasets is available in RESolution, where submitters will be asked to provide the DOI that has been reserved in Constellation.